jorgesandoval/sp500-forecasting-xgboost/README.md

 - [🙌 Acknowledgements](#-acknowledgements)

 ## 📌 Overview
-The notebook ingests historical S&P 500 Index data, preprocesses it, and then employs the XGBoost regression model combined with Permutation Entropy to forecast the index.
+The notebook ingests historical S&P 500 Index data, preprocesses it, and then employs the XGBoost regression model to forecast the index.
 The model's performance is evaluated using metrics such as Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R-squared (Coefficient of Determination).

 ## 📊 Dataset